riscv-steel/riscv-steel/docs/steelio.md

 ## Real-time counter interface

 The real time counter interface has just one signal used to update the **time** CSR, shown in the table below.
-The process of updating the **time** register is explained in the section [Time CSR update](timing.md#time-csr-update).
+The process of updating the **time** register is explained in the section [Timing diagrams](timing.md#time-csr-update).

 | **Signal**  | **Width**  | **Direction**  | **Description**                                                                                                                                                                        |
 | :---------- | :--------- | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |